lightning/bolts/02-peer-protocol.md

 Each node must have a complete set of the transaction inputs and outputs, to derive the funding transaction.
 This avoids information asymmetry between the nodes, as both sides share their input utxo set.

+`channel_reserve_satoshis` is the minimum balance that the other node must reserve for itself, out of the total channel balance.

 `satoshis` is the value of the input or output.